d2cio/docs/docs/getting-started/services.md

 ## Naming

 Each service has its **unique** name.
 Services can communicate with each other by service names (or alias-names, e.g. `servicename-1` or `servicename`).
-It doesn't matter on which host the app is running – all [private network](/platform/private-network/) intercommunication is transparent for services.
+It doesn't matter on which host a service is running – all [private network](/platform/private-network/) intercommunication is transparent for services.
 Moreover, we use them to create public domains like: **_servicename-www.accountID.at.d2c.io_** for your services which are served by NGINX or HAProxy.

-The name should starts with a letter and contain maximum 16 characters (initial, capital Latin symbols or numbers).
+The name should start with a letter and contain up to 16 characters (Latin letters, numbers, hyphen).

 ## Native support